karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

 ## TASK3 ##
  1. I created the network for 5 buildings
-- The 1 building with 1 groups of 6 PC's.
+- The 1 building with 1 group of 6 PC's.
-    - Everyone PC's was assigned the IP-adress
+    - Everyone PC's was assigned the IP-address
     - PC0 192.168.0.1
     - PC1 192.168.0.2
     - PC2 192.168.0.3